sinharzs2k26/Cuttly-telegram-bot/README.md

-# Cuttly URL Shortener Telegram Bot
+# A telegram bot version for cutt.ly URL shortener

 A Telegram bot that shortens long URLs using Cuttly API.